manytask/checker/docs/1_getting_started.md

 Additionally, you can have any files in like `group_1/.lecture` folder or `tools/my_course_tools` folder.
 Also, probably you want to have `.docker` file with your test environment and `.gitlab-ci-students.yml` file to run tests in CI.

 After [Configuration](#configuration), you can validate your layout with `checker validate` command.

+## Templates

+The aim of the checker to provide as close as possible environment for students and teachers to test solutions.
+That's why we have templates.
+Teachers store the gold solution file the same place the student will and template applied only when exporting repo for students.

+You have to provide solution templates for each task.
+You have 3 options to setup in `.checker.yml` (see [Configuration](#configuration) for details):

+* `templates: "search"` - checker will search for files or folders with `.template` extension in the task directory and use them as templates.
+    Original file/folder will be deleted and replaced with a template (`.template` extension will be removed).
+    For example, if you have `task_1/solution.py.template` file, checker will use it as a template to replace gold solution `task_1/solution.py` file.
+    This is the default option.

+    If you have an empty file/folder with `.template` extension, checker will just delete original file/folder.

+* `templates: "create"` - checker will search for the template comments in your gold solution and will delete everything except the template.
+    For example, if you have `task_1/solution.py` file with a pair of comments `BEGIN SOLUTION` and `END SOLUTION`:
+    ```python
+    a = 1
+    # BEGIN SOLUTION
+    print(a)
+    # END SOLUTION
+    b = a + 1
+    # BEGIN SOLUTION
+    print(b)
+    # END SOLUTION
+    ```
+    When exporting to public checker will replace it with `TODO: Your solution`:
+    ```python
+    a = 1
+    # TODO: Your solution
+    b = a + 1
+    # TODO: Your solution
+    ```
+    Note: You can have multiple templates in one file.
+    Note2: If you write both `BEGIN SOLUTION` and `END SOLUTION` as comments, resulting `TODO: Your solution` will be a comment as well.

+    If after templating the file is empty, checker will delete it.

+* `templates: "search_or_create" - checker will try to use `search` and if it fails, it will use `create`.
+   You CAN NOT have 2 types of templating in the same task, but can use any of them in different tasks.

+!!! warning
+    Each task have to have at least one template file or folder.

 ## Testing environment